Azure/azqr/cmd/azqr/report_templates/Microsoft.App.managedEnvironments.md

 ### Container Apps

 Use of Availability Zones is recommended.

 The Azure Container Apps service supports Zone redundancy, which provides resiliency and high availability to a service instance in a specific Azure region.

-With zone redundancy, the control plane of your Container Apps' zone redundancy feature, replicas are automatically randomly distributed across the zones in the region, making it resilient to a zone failure.
+By enabling Container Apps' zone redundancy feature, replicas are automatically randomly distributed across the zones in the region.

 The number of units selected must be distributed evenly across the availability zones.